juhkim111/VCSEL.jl/docs/src/man/VCModel_example.md

 ## Visualize/summarize

 We can visualize `Σ̂path` via `plotsolpath` function.
-When variance component parameter is a matrix, `plotsolpath` calculates its trace and plots norms at each $\lambda$.
+When variance component parameter is a matrix, `plotsolpath` calculates its trace and plots trace values at each $\lambda$.